-- Only a licensed health care provider can determine a diagnosis or prescribe treatment. - The school administrator is required by Oregon law to enforce exclusion.
-[OAR 333-019-0010] - Collaboration with the registered nurse practicing in the school setting is recommended and may be legally required, especially if health issues relate to a student's chronic condition.
-A school nurse is defined as a registered nurse certified by the Teacher Standards and Practices Commission to conduct and coordinate school health services [ORS 342.455].
+- Only a licensed health care provider acting within their scope can determine a diagnosis or prescribe treatment. - The school administrator is required by Oregon law to enforce exclusion.
+[OAR 333-019-0010] - Collaboration with the registered nurse practicing in the school setting is recommended and may be legally required when communicable disease concerns arise for students with underlying medical conditions.
 "A registered nurse or school nurse is responsible for coordinating the school nursing services provided to an individual student."
-[ORS 336.201] - Messages about health should be created in collaboration with those licensed or trained in the health field.
-The registered nurse practicing in the school setting or the local public health authority should be consulted regarding notifying parents/guardians about health concerns, including risks and control measures. - Specialized Clinical Procedures guidance will be utilized to reduce the spread of respiratory diseases while maintaining serves for students with special healthcare needs. - During times of increased concern about a specific communicable disease, such as local disease outbreak, changes to this guidance may be warranted.
-School administrators should work with local public health authorities regarding screening for illness, reporting of illness, and length of exclusion related to specific symptoms of concern.
+[ORS 336.201] - The registered nurse practicing in the school setting or the local public health authority should be consulted regarding notifying parents/guardians about health concerns, including risks and control measures. - Specialized Clinical Procedures guidance will be utilized to reduce the spread of respiratory diseases while maintaining serves for students with special healthcare needs. - Changes to routine guidance may be warranted during times of increased concern about a specific communicable disease, such as during a local disease outbreak.
+School administrators should work with their school health teams and the LPHA regarding screening for illness, reporting of illness, and length of exclusion related to specific symptoms of concern.